The Spookiest Haunted Places In The World

 Tower of London

 This historic castle sits on north bank of the River Thames in central London, England.
 The castle has played an important role in England's history.
-It was a royal residence early in it's history but then it was used as a prison since at least 1100.
-But this history rich castle has a famous ghost.
+It was a royal residence early in its history but then it was used as a prison since at least 1100.
+But this historical castle has a famous ghost.
 In 1536, Queen Anne Boleyn was beheaded for treason against King Henry VIII.
 She allegedly haunts the chapel of St. Peter and Vincula, where she is buried.
 Many have seen her walking around the white tower of the castle carrying her head under her arm.
 Many of the night staff of the castle claim they hear and see things they wish not to discuss.
 Other reported ghosts seen there are Henry VI, Lady Jane Gray, Margaret Pole, and the Princes in the Tower.
 What a royal haunting!

 Let Me Know!